Enterprise Products Partners

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 7%, 70 basis points better than the prior-year quarter.
-Operating margin was 6.6%, 60 basis points better than the prior-year quarter.
-Net margin was 5.8%, 170 basis points better than the prior-year quarter.
+For the quarter, gross margin was 8.5%, 150 basis points better than the prior-year quarter.
+Operating margin was 8.0%, 140 basis points better than the prior-year quarter.
+Net margin was 6.6%, 80 basis points better than the prior-year quarter.
+(Margins calculated in GAAP terms.)

-The stock has a five-star rating (out of five) at Motley Fool CAPS, with 1,235 members rating the stock outperform and 23 members rating it underperform.
-Among 357 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 353 give Enterprise Products Partners a green thumbs-up, and four give it a red thumbs-down.
+The stock has a five-star rating (out of five) at Motley Fool CAPS, with 1,320 members out of 1,346 rating the stock outperform, and 26 members rating it underperform.
+Among 391 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 389 give Enterprise Products Partners a green thumbs-up, and two give it a red thumbs-down.

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Enterprise Products Partners is buy, with an average price target of $54.56.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Enterprise Products Partners is outperform, with an average price target of $61.19.

 - Add Enterprise Products Partners to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-Motley Fool newsletter services have recommended buying shares of Enterprise Products Partners.
+The Motley Fool recommends Enterprise Products Partners L.P.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.